 Third: Get a Bundle

-If you’re thinking about transitioning your home, figure out what you need for it and commit.
-Purchasing a bundle all at once is going to be significantly less expensive than trying to change over your home a bulb at a time.
-Think about the features you need, whether you absolutely need color lighting or you might be fine with dimmable lights.
+If you’re thinking about transitioning your home, figure out what you need for it and then commit.
+Purchasing a bundle all at once will be significantly less expensive than trying to transition your home one bulb at a time.
+Think about the features you need, such as whether you absolutely need color lighting or if dimming lights work just fine.

 Many security systems will also come in a bundle and include features such as smart lighting.
 Often, these are best because they let you pay a low cost for both security and smart lighting.
-Smart lighting can be used for security in a variety of ways, such as motion sensitive lighting that can be used to alarm or warn an intruder.
+Smart lighting improves home security in a variety of ways, such as providing motion sensitive lighting used to alarm or warn an intruder.

 Smart lighting doesn’t have to cost an arm and a leg, but if you’re on a budget, you may want to be careful about how you implement it.
 For more information, contact the experts at Protect America.